 Dispersal of non-breeding and post-breeding seabirds northwards from the Canary and Mediterranean regions brings respectively Cory´s and Balearic Shearwaters into Scillonian waters.
 These species occasionally are seen on pelagic trips from July to October.

 North-south migration in spring and autumn brings two more waves of seabirds to the islands.
-For example, northern breeders including skuas funnel through the English Channel into the North Sea on the way to their breeding grounds.
-They return in the autumn months followed by their young.
-Other species that tend to move to the west of Britain also are recorded, especially in autumn, including Sabine’s Gulls, Grey Phalaropes and Leach’s Storm-petrels.
+Skuas funnel through the English Channel into the North Sea on the way to their breeding grounds, and return in the autumn followed by their young.
+Other species include Sabine’s Gulls, Grey Phalaropes and Leach’s Storm-petrels.

-Cetaceans Various dolphins and whales occasionally are seen across the pelagic season.
-Leatherback Turtles may be encountered in August and September.
+Various dolphins and whales are seen across the pelagic season, along with sunfish and occasional Leatherback Turtles.
 Blue Sharks frequently are caught, tagged and released in July and August.
-These creatures add variety and additional interest, especially on evenings when birding is quiet.

-Trips Pelagic trips are run on MV Sapphire with skipper Joe Pender.
+Pelagic trips are run on MV Sapphire with skipper Joe Pender.
 They are in full swing June to early September, running at least four times a week, centred on weekends.
 This is the main shark-fishing season when ‘chum’ is used to attract Blue Sharks and plays the duel role of enticing in petrels along with other seabirds.
-Trips normally depart at 17.00 and return about 22.00.
 The skipper usually steams about six miles out and then drifts using the ‘chum’ to create an oily slick on which petrels feed.

 Further information Boards advertising forthcoming pelagic trips are located on St Mary’s Quay.
-This information is also posted on the Isles of Scilly Bird Group’s Bird Information Board outside the Pilot’s Gig Restaurant, opposite the Mermaid Inn.
-Or ‘phone Joe Pender skipper of Sapphire 07776204631.
-You may contact Bob Flood with general inquiries on firstname.lastname@example.org
+This information is also posted on the Isles of Scilly Bird Group’s Bird Information Board outside the Pilot’s Gig Restaurant, opposite the Mermaid Inn, or ‘phone Joe Pender Sapphire 07776 204631.

 All pelagic trips are weather dependent.

 Great Shearwater: Numbers vary significantly from year to year.
-In a good year they are common in September and October (sometimes 100s).
+In a good year they are common in September and October.
 Otherwise, they are occasional to frequent in August, and rare in July.

 Cory’s Shearwater: Like Great Shearwater, numbers vary significantly from year to year.
 In a good year non-breeders surge into Scillonian waters in July, perhaps for three or four days when 40 or 50 might be seen.
-Post- and failed breeders appear August and September (on and off).
+Post- and failed breeders appear August and September.
 Records in June are rare.